Nothing hits the spot better in cold weather than a hot, spiced chai latte!

 Chai powder is another prevalent method of making a chai latte.
 These usually contain chai spices, black tea, and powdered milk.

-Some coffee shops, Like Dunkin’ Donuts, use this method to create chai lattes.
-They make a chai latte with 70 mg of caffeine per 8 oz (237 ml) serving.
+Some coffee shops, such as Dunkin' Donuts, use this method to create chai lattes.
+They make a chai latte with 70 mg of caffeine per 8-oz (237-ml) serving.

 What's the best way to make a chai latte?